- Entertainment and Media»

 Overall, this was a good documentary.
 I've read a few other opinions of the film.
 Buzz Osbourne.
 The founding member of The Melvins (one of Kurt's favorite bands suggested that it paints an unrealistic reality of his life.
 Osbourne stated in his interview done with Rolling Stones Magazine that "People need to understand that 90 percent of Montage of Heck is bullshit.
 Total bullshit,"

 I have also written a review on the documentary Soaked in Bleach, which focused mainly on the circumstances surrounding the death of Kurt Cobain.
-Soaked in Bleach has scenes with several different people close to Kurt that said he is often portrayed at depressed and suicidal and several people claim this is a false depiction.
+Soaked in Bleach has scenes with several different people close to Kurt that said he is often portrayed at depressed and suicidal and several people featured in Soaked in Bleach claim this is a false depiction.
+Learn more about Soaked In Bleach by clicking here

-So, even if you only watch this documentary for this reason or that reason, at least watch it once.
+So, even if you only watch Montage of Heck for this reason or that reason, or maybe no specific reason at all - at least watch it once..

 It was nice to see a documentary that focused more on Kurt's life, more than his death.
 Kurt Cobain definitely let his impact on this world, and over 20 years after his death, we are still begging for more.